 - Love Makes You Dumb: Ted, the Hardbodies manager.

-- Mock Guffin: The aforementioned "shit" is a memoir that probably would have not published anyway, as the movie suggests Cox's book isn't important or interesting enough that anyone would want to read it.
+- Mock Guffin: The aforementioned "shit" is a memoir that probably would have not been published anyway, as the movie suggests Cox's book isn't important or interesting enough that anyone would want to read it.

 - Mood Whiplash: We start at casual, there are some laugh-out-loud moments, some tense scenes, followed by some shockingly funny scenes or shockingly sad scenes.